A headmaster caught fishing with an out-of-date rod licence is waiting to hear if he will lose his job for having a criminal record.

 Telford & Wrekin Council said Rachel Whittaker and Neil Donaldson of the Wrekin Stop War pressure group were ejected because they had not undergone Criminal Records Bureau checks or risk assessments before entering the park.

-David Ottley, Telford & Wrekin's sports and oppression manager, said in a letter seen by the Shropshire Star: Our Town Park staff approach adults that are not associated with any children in the Town Park and request the reason for them being
+David Ottley, Telford & Wrekin's sports and oppression manager, said in a letter seen by the Shropshire Star: Our Town Park staff approach adults that are not associated with any children in the Town Park and request the reason for them

-and when necessary.
+undertake as and when necessary.

 Former childcare social worker John Evans said: It is authoritarian madness which can only be based on ignorance.
-It appears that the council wants to use child protection as a cover for anything they don't like taking place in the park, like the
+It appears that the council wants to use child protection as a cover for anything they don't like taking place in the park, like

-campaign against global warming by those two people who were handing out leaflets.
+the campaign against global warming by those two people who were handing out leaflets.
 It is absurd, it is insulting and what's more it is dangerous as it panics people about the dangers their children face.

 Councillor Denis Allen, cabinet member for community services, said: Our staff are asked to approach adults without children in areas where children gather such as play areas, using their own judgement and discretion.